codecov/sourcegraph-codecov/README.md

 Your code is never sent to Sourcegraph.
 The Codecov extension runs on the client side in a Web Worker and communicates with Codecov directly to retrieve code coverage data.

+#### With Codecov Enterprise and GitHub Enterprise

+You can use this extension to overlay coverage information from your Codecov Enterprise install into GitHub Enterprise.

+1. Follow the [Codecov extension usage instructions](https://github.com/codecov/sourcegraph-codecov#usage) above to install Sourcegraph for Chrome/Firefox
+2. From the command palette (added by the Sourcegraph browser extension, see screenshot above) on GitHub Enterprise click, "Codecov: Setup up Codecov Enterprise"
+3. From the pop up that appears, set your Version control type to: `ghe`
+4. From the next pop up that appears, set your Codecov endpoint, this is just the root level of your Codecov Enterprise domain, e.g., `https://codecov.mycompany.com`.
+5. Go to the command palette on GitHub and choose "Codecov: Set API token for private repositories"
+6. Enter your Codecov Enterprise API token.
+7. Visit any file in your Github Enterprise install with coverage data uploaded to Codecov Enterprise to see coverage data.

+Note: Additional documentation, if needed, can be found in [Codecov's official documentation](https://docs.codecov.io/docs/browser-extension#section-additional-steps-for-on-premises-codecov-customers).

 ### On Sourcegraph.com

 1. Visit [tuf_store.go in theupdateframework/notary](https://sourcegraph.com/github.com/theupdateframework/notary@fb795b0bc868746ed2efa2cd7109346bc7ddf0a4/-/blob/server/storage/tuf_store.go) on Sourcegraph.com (or any other file that has Codecov code coverage)